MongoDB: Security

-Due to the default security configuration of MongoDB, allowing anyone to have full access to the database, data from tens of thousands of MongoDB installations has been stolen.
+Because of MongoDB's default security configuration, which allows any user full access to the database, data from tens of thousands of MongoDB installations has been stolen.
 Furthermore, many MongoDB servers have been held for ransom.

-In September 2017; updated January 2018, in an official response Davi Ottenheimer, lead Product Security at MongoDB, proclaimed that measures have been taken by MongoDB to defend against these risks.
+In September 2017, Davi Ottenheimer head of product security at MongoDB, proclaimed that measures had been taken to defend against these risks.

-From the MongoDB 2.6 release onwards, the binaries from the official MongoDB RPM and DEB packages bind to localhost by default.
-From MongoDB 3.6, this default behavior was extended to all MongoDB packages across all platforms.
-As a result, all networked connections to the database will be denied unless explicitly configured by an administrator.

 Technical criticisms

-In some failure scenarios where an application can access two distinct MongoDB processes, but these processes cannot access each other, it is possible for MongoDB to return stale reads.
-In this scenario it is also possible for MongoDB to roll back writes that have been acknowledged.
-This issue was addressed since version 3.4.0 released in November 2016 (and back-ported to v3.2.12).
+In some failure scenarios in which an application can access two distinct MongoDB processes that cannot access each other, it is possible for MongoDB to return stale reads.
+It is also possible for MongoDB to roll back writes that have been acknowledged.
+The issue was addressed in version 3.4.0, released in November 2016, and applied to earlier releases from v3.2.12 onward.

-Before version 2.2, locks were implemented on a per-server process basis.
+Before version 2.2, locks were implemented on a per-server-process basis.
 With version 2.2, locks were implemented at the database level.
-Since version 3.0, pluggable storage engines were introduced, and each storage engine may implement locks differently.
-With MongoDB 3.0 locks are implemented at the collection level for the MMAPv1 storage engine, while the WiredTiger storage engine uses an optimistic concurrency protocol that effectively provides document-level locking.
+Beginning with version 3.0, pluggable storage engines are available, and each storage engine may implement locks differently.
+With MongoDB 3.0, locks are implemented at the collection level for the MMAPv1 storage engine, while the WiredTiger storage engine uses an optimistic concurrency protocol that effectively provides document-level locking.
 Even with versions prior to 3.0, one approach to increase concurrency is to use sharding.
 In some situations, reads and writes will yield their locks.
-If MongoDB predicts a page is unlikely to be in memory, operations will yield their lock while the pages load.
-The use of lock yielding expanded greatly in 2.2.
+If MongoDB predicts that a page is unlikely to be in memory, operations will yield their lock while the pages load.
+The use of lock yielding expanded greatly in version 2.2.

-Up until version 3.3.11, MongoDB could not do collation-based sorting and was limited to byte-wise comparison via memcmp which would not provide correct ordering for many non-English languages when used with a Unicode encoding.
+Until version 3.3.11, MongoDB could not perform collation-based sorting and was limited to bytewise comparison via memcmp, which would not provide correct ordering for many non-English languages when used with a Unicode encoding.
 The issue was fixed on August 23, 2016.

 Prior to MongoDB 4.0, queries against an index were not atomic.
-Documents which were being updated while the query was running could be missed.
-The introduction of the snapshot read concern in MongoDB 4.0 eliminated this phenomenon.
+Documents that were updated while queries was running could be missed.
+The introduction of the snapshot read concern in MongoDB 4.0 eliminated this risk.